The Latest Cryptocurrency Regulations, Bitcoin And Blockchain Regulations

 The country’s regulators also issued punishment notices to several exchanges.
 The regulators even forced some exchanges to close shop after the loss of $530 million worth of digital currency at exchange Coincheck.

 Since the beginning of 2018, South Korea has been reviewing its stance on blockchain.
-The crypto world is still waiting anxiously for conclusive updates.
+The crypto world is still waiting anxiously for conclusive updates on the latest cryptocurrency regulations topics.

 The country’s Fair Trade Commission (FTC) has demanded that cryptocurrency brokers restructure their contracts to curb fraud.
 There were reports that South Korea was planning to impose a 10% tax on cryptocurrency gain by June 2018.
 The South Korean government later dismissed the report as fake.